Eiffel Tower’s Seasonal Growth

 Monday, December 02, 2024 Read time2 min

-SAEDNEWS: The Eiffel Tower, one of the world’s most iconic landmarks, grows a few inches taller during the summer months.
-This fascinating phenomenon is a result of basic physics and thermal expansion, revealing the hidden dynamics of metal structures.
+SAEDNEWS: One of the world’s most recognizable landmarks, the Eiffel Tower actually grows a few inches taller during summer.
+This curious effect is due to thermal expansion, highlighting the subtle physics at work in metal structures.

 Why the Eiffel Tower Grows Taller in Summer